nionis/hidden-payment-channels/README.md

 - [hpc-service](./service/) is currently purely set up in demo mode, participating parties have their wallets predefined in [demo-data](./demo-data/)
 - host should not immediately claim tickets but instead use an unpredictable pattern to reduce linkage between onchain activity and funds
-- we currently do not use broadcasters in railgun, this exposes some meta data leakage
+- we currently do not use broadcasters in railgun, this exposes some metadata
 - ticket tracking is on memory, this is useful for a DEMO as it allows us to start with a clean slate every time, not useful in production
 - smart contracts are probably badly written
+- bootstrapping `tor-provider-user` requires communication first with a free RPC provider (for railgun), this is generally fine but we can also do [this](#tor-provider)

 ## Roadmap